 Handling text overflow becomes an integral part when you deal with long text that can potentially exceed the size of its container.
 Let's say you have a text widget that contains some really long text which cannot fit within the width of the screen.
 What will be the result?
 Possibly a UI overflow error.
 That's where our primary topic, "wrapping text", comes into play.

-A Wrap widget in Flutter is an amazing solution to the overflow error.
-It automatically moves its children to the next line when there isn't enough space in the current one, a scenario often presented when dealing with multiple lines of text.
+A Wrap widget in Flutter is a fantastic solution to the overflow error.
+It automatically moves its children to the following line when there isn't enough space in the current one, a scenario often presented when dealing with multiple lines of text.

 The potential of the wrapped widget is best seen when combined with handling "text overflow".
 Text overflow in Flutter refers to the overflow property of the text widget which determines how text will be displayed when it overflows the width of its enclosing text box.

-In the scenario where your screen is filled with children's widgets lined up in a row and there is not enough space for a widget, we use the Flutter row wrap.
+We use the Flutter row wrap when your screen is filled with children's widgets lined up in a row and not enough space for a widget.
 It then allows the widget to appear in the next line, instead of causing an overflow.

 Firstly, see the code without implementing wrap: